Welcome from the Director

-I know first-hand of the challenges you might encounter because I was once a migrant and first-generation college student who took the opportunity of attending college as part of CAMP.
-I did not go to and through college alone.
-I had a community of family, friends, teachers, mentors, and programs guiding me along the way.
+We know first-hand of the challenges you might encounter because most of us were once a migrant and first-generation college student who took the opportunity of attending college as part of CAMP.
+We did not go to and through college alone.
+We had a community of family, friends, teachers, mentors, and programs guiding us along the way.
 As such, we here at WMU CAMP are committed to your academic success.

 The contents of this website were developed under a grant from the U.S. Department of Education's College Assistance Migrant Program; however, these contents do not necessarily represent the policy of the Department of Education and should not assume endorsement by the Federal Government.